Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 -------------------------

-What this article addresses is a fundamental deficit in our churches, the pressing need in for true discipleship.
+This article addresses a fundamental deficit in our churches, the pressing need for true discipleship.
 That is, older, godly Christians one-on-one with younger, inexperienced Christians.

 But what churches typically offer is a Sunday service, a mid-week service, and small groups.
 These are not discipleship.